 British Wool Statement on Animal Welfare

 British Wool takes animal welfare extremely seriously.
-While we are not responsible for the enforcement of animal welfare legislation, if we are made aware of any cases of animal mistreatment we will inform the agencies who have such responsibility, (Farm Animal Welfare Council, Defra, Farm Animal Welfare Committee (FAWC) and RSPCA).
+Whilst we do not have any powers to enforce animal welfare legislation, if we are made aware of any cases of animal mistreatment we will inform the agencies who have such responsibility, (Defra, Farm Animal Welfare Committee (FAWC), the RSPCA (England & Wales), SSPCA (Scotland) and ISPCA (Northern Ireland)).

 The Animal Welfare Act 2006 and its detailed subsidiary guidelines, The Welfare of Farmed Animals (England) Regulations 2007, prescribe the high animal welfare standards that English farmers are required to meet.
 Very similar legislation exists for the other UK countries: